Aless-io28/Aless-io28/README.md

 - 💪🏼 Future goals: create large and innovative projects

-- ⚡ Fun fact: I have made thumbnails and edited videos
+- 🎞 Fact: I have made thumbnails and edited videos
 <!-- - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid) -->

 <br><br>